2009 Yambol bus crash: Crash

-Although the bus had been declared roadworthy on 12 May, some speculate that the cause for the accident may have been brake failure.
-Other factors that contributed to the tragedy were the narrow road, the high speed and the damp asphalt.
+The bus had been declared roadworthy on 12 May.
 The driver, 60-year-old Gospodin Gospodinov, was legally sober.
 He was seriously injured and treated at Pirogov Hospital in Sofia.

-Most of the victims were over 60 years old, and one a 16-year-old boy.
-Thirteen dead were women and five were men; all were from Yambol or the nearby villages.
+Most of the victims were over 60 years old, as well as one 16-year-old boy.
+Thirteen dead were women and five were men, all were from Yambol or nearby villages.
 Twenty people were injured, four initially in critical condition due to head trauma.

 Reaction

 29 May was declared a national day of mourning in Bulgaria.
 Political parties paused their European Parliament election campaigns for the next few days.
 The National Assembly of Bulgaria observed a minute of silence as the news broke out.
-President Georgi Parvanov and Prime Minister Sergei Stanishev changed their schedules and visited the scene of the accident, their offices said.
+President Georgi Parvanov and Prime Minister Sergei Stanishev changed their schedules and visited the scene of the accident.

 Investigation

 Post-crash inspection revealed that the bus had numerous technical deficiencies.
 Its brakes provided only 23% brake force; nails, wire, and a coin were found to have been used to carry out repairs on the bus.

 In 2012, bus driver Gospodin Gospodinov and bus owner Slavi Slavov were each sentenced to ten years in prison.
-Gospodinov died there a few months later, while Slavov absconded until his January 2018 capture.
+Gospodinov died in prison a few months later, while Slavov absconded until his January 2018 capture.
 The workshop that declared the bus roadworthy did not face any legal consequences.